ShuntaYorimoto/hcrkit/README.md

 ### Download reference files from NCBI

-It is necessary to download a reference RNA sequence file and a gff3-formated annotation file, because hcrkit automatically filters candidate probes that might bind off-target transcripts using BLAST (Details are shown in [Workflow \& algorithm](#workflow--algorithm) section).
+It is necessary to download a reference RNA sequence file and a gff3-formated annotation file. `hcrkit` automatically filters candidate probes that might bind off-target transcripts using BLAST (Details are shown in [Workflow \& algorithm](#workflow--algorithm) section).
 It is recommended to download files from NCBI to match transcript IDs between a reference RNA sequence file and a gff file.

 #### Procedure for download files via NCBI web page